GFW Technical Review 04 – The West Chamber Project

 The West Chamber Project’s implementation represents just one of many ways to perform TCP insertion attacks.
 Beyond manipulating sequence and acknowledgment numbers, other techniques include:

-• TCP checksum manipulation: Crafting packets with invalid checksums that GFW may process differently than the endpoints
+- TCP checksum manipulation: crafting packets with invalid checksums that the GFW may treat differently from the endpoints

-• Packet reordering: Intentionally sending packets out of order to confuse GFW’s reassembly logic
+- Packet reordering: deliberately sending packets out of order to confuse the GFW’s reassembly logic

-• TTL manipulation: Setting the TTL value so that packets reach GFW but expire before reaching the remote server
+- TTL manipulation: setting the TTL so packets reach the GFW but expire before reaching the remote server

-Any discrepancy between GFW’s handling of TCP and the real server’s handling represents a potential attack vector.
+Any discrepancy between the GFW’s handling of TCP and the server’s actual behavior is a potential attack vector.

 Resynchronization

-West Chamber was more of a research project than one with large-scale real-world impact.
-While clever and well-crafted, GFW evolved quickly in response.
+West Chamber was more of a research project than a tool with large-scale real-world impact.
+Clever as it was, the GFW adapted quickly.

-GFW combats these attacks by introducing a resynchronization mechanism: instead of abandoning state tracking after being desynchronized, it attempts to resynchronize its TCB under certain conditions.
-According to researchers’ measurements, scenarios such as multiple SYN packets, multiple SYN-ACK packets, ACKs with manipulated acknowledgment numbers, or unexpected RST packets could all trigger resynchronization, bringing GFW back to actively censoring the connection and breaking West Chamber’s fundamental assumption.
-Such mechanisms always incur additional computational costs, so they tend to be simple, cost-effective, and require minimal state tracking.
+The GFW counters these attacks with a resynchronization mechanism: instead of abandoning state tracking once desynchronized, it tries to recover its TCB under certain conditions.
+Researchers’ measurements show that triggers include multiple SYN packets, multiple SYN-ACK packets, ACKs with manipulated acknowledgment numbers, and unexpected RSTs.
+Any of these can pull the GFW back into active tracking and break West Chamber’s core assumption.
+Recovery costs CPU, so the heuristics tend to be simple, cheap, and minimally stateful.

 Countering Resynchronization

-New strategies emerged to combat GFW’s resynchronization mechanism.
-The key idea is to gain sufficient understanding of how resynchronization works.
-Then, instead of merely desynchronizing GFW (which would trigger resynchronization), we can inject a packet that forces GFW into its resynchronization state, followed by another packet with an invalid sequence number that causes GFW to resynchronize into an incorrect state.
+New strategies emerged to counter the GFW’s resynchronization mechanism.
+The key idea is to understand recovery well enough to weaponize it.
+Instead of merely desynchronizing the GFW (which would just trigger recovery), inject one packet that forces it into the resynchronization state, then a second packet with an invalid sequence number that pushes the recovery into an incorrect state.

 Systematic Discovery of Insertion Packets

-1. Are not dropped by network middleboxes between the client and GFW
+- Are not dropped by network middleboxes between the client and the GFW

-2. Do not alter the remote server’s TCB in ways that cause it to close the connection
+- Do not alter the remote server’s TCB in ways that would close the connection

-This is a challenging problem along multiple dimensions.
-First, we do not have access to GFW’s TCP implementation specifications or source code – its behavior can only be studied through measurement.
-Second, both TCP implementations and network conditions are highly diverse.
-Any proposed solution must be compatible with the majority of real-world configurations while remaining effective against GFW.
-To address this, researchers have developed automated tools to systematically discover such discrepancies and generate effective insertion packets.
+This is a hard problem along several dimensions.
+First, the GFW’s TCP implementation and source code are not public; its behavior can only be studied through measurement.
+Second, both TCP implementations and network conditions are highly diverse, so any proposed solution must work across most real-world configurations while remaining effective against the GFW.
+To handle this, researchers have built automated tools that systematically discover such discrepancies and generate effective insertion packets.

 Closing Thoughts

 The mainstream eventually converged on proxy-based solutions.
-The single most influential one, Shadowsocks, emerged in 2012 – two years after the West Chamber Project.
-That will be the subject of the next blog.
+The most influential of them, Shadowsocks, emerged in 2012, two years after the West Chamber Project.
+That is the subject of the next post.

 References